benlubas/molten-nvim/README.md

 ## Features

 - Send code to run asynchronously in the jupyter kernel
+- Supports any language with a Jupyter Kernel (in theory, they haven't all been tested)
 - See output in a floating window right below the code
 - Send code from multiple buffers to the same kernel
 - See output in real time, without flicker